wpropel/basis/README.md

 Of course you are free to modify this anyway you want, but here is a simple proposed layout for the SASS structure.

 `-vendor`             Store your third-party style sheets here

 `--bootstrap`         Bootstrap

 `--fontawesome`       Fontawesome

 `-views`              Your theme's style sheets

 `--elements`          individual and reusable styles

 `--templates`         template specific styles

 `style.scss`          brings it all together

+### JavaScript

+`-scripts` Anything under scripts and not in the concat subfolder will be minified as an individual file using the names you provide.
+`--concat` Anything stored in here will be combined into project.min.js

 Start by installing the packages: